1. What is the recommended composition of the 2021-22 seasonal influenza vaccine?

 Influenza vaccination may be rarely followed by serious adverse events such as Guillain-Barré syndrome (about 1 to 2 case per million vaccinees) and severe allergic reaction (anaphylaxis) (9 per 10 million doses distributed).
 However, influenza vaccination may not necessarily have causal relations with these adverse events.
-Studies have shown that the risk of Guillain-Barré Syndrome after influenza infection (17.20 per million) is much higher than after influenza vaccination (1.03 per million).
+Studies have shown that the risk of Guillain-Barré Syndrome after influenza infection (17.20 per million infected persons) is much higher than after influenza vaccination (1.03 per million vaccine recipients).

 (The Lancet Infectious Diseases.
 2013 Sep; 13(9): 769-76)